• Skip to primary navigation

 What is the difference between objecting and asking to be excluded?

-Objecting is simply telling the Court that you do not like something about the Settlements.
-You can object only if you do not exclude yourself from the Settlements.
-Excluding yourself is telling the Court that you do not want to be part of the Settlements.
-If you exclude yourself, you have no basis to object because the Settlements no longer affect you.
-If you are a Class Member and you do nothing, you will remain in the Settlements and be bound by all orders in this lawsuit.
-You will also give up your rights to seek a payment from these Settlement Funds, object to the Settlements, speak at the hearing about the Settlements, or be part of another lawsuit against the Settling Defendants for any and all claims released by the Settlement Agreements.
+If you are a Class Member and you do nothing, you will remain in the Settlement and be bound by all orders in this lawsuit.
+You will also give up your rights to seek a payment from these Settlement Funds, object to the Settlement, speak at the hearing about the Settlement, or be part of another lawsuit against the Defendants for any and all claims released by the Settlement Agreement.
 If there are future settlements or judgments, you will be sent a notice with instructions on how to receive a benefit at that time.

 When is the Fairness Hearing?

 The hearing may be moved to a different location or time without additional notice.
-For updated information about the hearing, you may check this website, contact Class Counsel, or access the court docket for this case as described in the “Getting More Information” section.
+For updated information about the hearing, you may check this website, contact Class Counsel, or access the court docket for this case as described in the “Getting More Information?” section.

 Do you have to attend the Fairness Hearing?